nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_mqtt_multi_service/README.rst

 All matters concerning location tracking are handled in the :file:`src/location_tracking.c` file.
 This involves setting up a periodic location request, and then passing the results to a callback configured by the :file:`src/application.c` file.

+For location readings to be visible in the nRF Cloud portal, they must be marked as enabled in the `Device Shadow <nRF Cloud Device Shadows_>`_.
+This is performed by the :file:`src/connection.c` file.

+Each enabled location method is tried in the following order until one succeeds: GNSS, Wi-Fi, then cellular.

+The GNSS and cellular location tracking methods are enabled by default and will work on both Thingy:91 and nRF9160 DK targets.

+.. _nrf_cloud_mqtt_multi_service_wifi_location_tracking:

+The Wi-Fi location tracking method is not enabled by default and requires the nRF7002 wifi companion chip.

+When enabled, this location method scans the MAC addresses of nearby access points and submits them to nRF Cloud to obtain a location estimate.

+See :ref:`nrf_cloud_mqtt_multi_service_building_wifi` for details on how to enable Wi-Fi location tracking.

 This sample supports placing P-GPS data in external flash for the nRF9160 development kit version 1.0.1 and later.
 Currently, you cannot combine this with full modem FOTA.
 To enable this, add the following parameter to your build command: